PeppeL-G/course-material/src/courses/web-development-advanced-concepts/study-guide.md

 ### Lab Sessions
 Each week you may attend a four hours long lab session.
 Some of the lab sessions have been scheduled in ordinary classrooms, and for those sessions you have to bring your own laptop to work on.
 If you can't do that, make sure to come to a lab session scheduled in a computer room.

-Select which lab session you want to attend by joining the corresponding [Lab Session Group](https://ju.instructure.com/courses/4775/groups).
-Feel free to show up at and attend other lab sessions too **if there's room for it**, but you may only join one Lab Session Group on Canvas.
+Select which lab session you want to attend by joining the corresponding [Lab Group](https://ju.instructure.com/courses/6820/groups) on Canvas.
+Feel free to show up at and attend other lab sessions too **if there's room for it**, but you may only join one Lab Group on Canvas.

 ## Examination Tests
 The course contains three examination tests.